Nastel/tnt4j-stream-jmx/README.md

 #### `WAS` module
 **NOTE:** Because this module requires manually downloaded libraries, it is commented out in main project pom file `tnt4j-stream-jmx/pom.xml` by default.
 If you want to use it uncomment this line of `pom.xml` file.
-But `WAS` module will be ready to build only when manually downloaded libraries will be installed to local maven repository.
+But `WAS` module will be ready to build only when manually downloaded libraries will be installed to local Maven repository.

 What to download manually or copy from your existing IBM MQ installation:
 * IBM WAS (e.g., version 8.5) client libs